AriFordsham/GHCWiki/burning-bridges-slowly.md

-The next version (7.10) of GHC is slated to have a drastically changed Prelude.
+The next version (7.10) of GHC is slated to have a drastically changed Prelude, driven by the (aptly) named Burning Bridges Proposal (BBP).
+This proposal generalises many list operations, e.g. foldr, so they are overloaded - typically becoming members of either Foldable or Traversable.

-This message is very late in the release process, but I would urge caution before changing.
+This message comes very late in the release process, but we would urge caution before changing.

-The changes are (aptly) named the Burning Bridges Proposal (BBP).
 Even though the work has been going on for a while, it seems that this change is coming as a surprise to many people (including Simon Peyton Jones).
-In summary, it generalizes many list operation, e.g., foldr, to be overloaded.

 There is much to welcome in BBP, but changing the Prelude cannot be